5 Lead Placement Strategies for Effective Telemetry

 -

-Grounding: Proper grounding is paramount.
+Grounding: Proper grounding is essential.
 A good ground connection provides a stable reference point for your signal, reducing the impact of electrical noise.
 Poor grounding can lead to ground loops, causing significant interference and inaccurate readings.
 Consider using shielded cables and ensuring a clean ground connection at both the sensor and data acquisition unit.

 -